wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 ## Program Structure

 An assembly language program is a sequence of statements.

+Each statement contains up to four fields:
+- Label
+- Opcode or directive
+- Operands
+- Comments

+The operands field cannot appear without an opcode field.

 There are three classes of statements:

 **Instructions**
 represent a single machine instruction in symbolic form.

 **Directives**
 communicate information about the program to the Assembler or cause the Assembler to initialize or reserve one or more words of storage for data

-An assembly statement contains four fields:

-- Label

-- Opcode

-- Operands

-- Comments

-Each of these fields is optional.
-However the operands field cannot appear without an opcode field.

 The **label** field is used to associate a symbolic address with an instruction or data location, or to define a symbolic constant using the .EQU, or .REG directives.
 This field is optional for all but a few statement types.
 If a label appears on a line by itself, or with a comment only, the label is associated with the next address within the same subspace and location counter.